pip-services/pip-services-docs/content/en/golang/redis/_index.md

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    It contains packages for working with a Redis database of key-value type.
+    It contains packages for working with a Redis database of type key-value.
 ---

 ### Packages